InsightReactions/TinyLlama/README.md

 # About Tiny Llama

-Harness the power of Stable Diffusion Image Generation and robust LLM chat interface for breathtaking image quality and intelligent conversations.
-Plus, unlock new creative possibilities with LLM-image interoperability.
-And with the permissive open-source licensing structure, you're in control.
+Harness the power of:
+- Stable Diffusion image generation, powered by SwarmUI or SD WebUI, for breathtaking image quality.
+- Robust LLM chat interfaces with Open WebUI for intelligent conversations.
+- Immersive 3D Character role-play or virtual assistants powered by Amica.
+- Streamlined AI agent workflows enabled by Langflow.
+- Managed & effortless system updates by InsightReactions, ensuring optimal quality and stability for various bleeding edge technologies.

+With our permissive open-source licensing structure, you're in control.

 Tiny Llama is a baseline configuration layer on top of Debian:latest, which provides the following value:
 - Pre-packaged AI WebUI software which alleviates the technical experience required to use the latest open-source AI products and can be enjoyed on any device with appropriate aspect ratio displays (per-product basis).